llorencroma/DJIDroneIDspoofer/README.md

 `$ sudo python3 main.py -i <interface-name> -r <X> -a '<latitude> <longitude>'`

-## Other considerations
+## Other considerations / Troubleshooting
 1. Sometimes the interface will stop transmiting with `Network is down` error.
-Set it to monitor mode again.
+Run `./interface-monitor.sh` again.
 2. Send packets with Scapy requires privileges, that is why `sudo` command is required.

-## ToDo
-1. Build a low-cost Aeroscope so you can see exactly how the spoofed DroneIds are.
+3. If you see 0 kb/s in the Aeroscope (top-left corner): do step 1 or unplug/plug usb from aeroscope